maxchaplin0610/sigmaOSPrototype/README.md

 You can [download on TestFlight here](https://sigmaos.com/)!

-This IOS version has many of the productivity features the mac version has including :
+This Prototype has many of the productivity features the mac version has including :

 🗂️ **Group** tabs easily